 The grinding leaves a rough “open” surface and the next step is to “close” the stone and make the surface smooth.
 This is called honing.

-On day two we used the same machine to hone the floor using 50 grit, 100 grit, 200 grit, 400 grit to an 800 grit resin bond diamond disks.
+On day two I used the same machine to hone the floor using 50 grit, 100 grit, 200 grit, 400 grit to an 800 grit resin bond diamond disks.
 The floor was then lightly polished with polishing powder.

 In between each stage of honing and polishing the floor was thoroughly rinsed clean with our clean and capture pressurised rinsing system to remove the slurry and any spend diamonds and polishing powder